lehnertu/LiberaDigit500-OPCUA/README.md

 - `LiberaDigit500-OPCUA/mci/*`
 - `LiberaDigit500-OPCUA/isig/*`

+This is proprietory software by Instrumentation Technologies and can not be included here.
+Any user of the server provided here needs to contact the manufacturer for these header files.

 ## Compile and link the server

-Before the C/C++ code can be compiled the needed code snippets need to be created with the code generator.
-This needs to be done before initializing the cross-target tool chain as this interferes with the python environment settings on the delepment system.
+Before the C/C++ code can be compiled the several code snippets (*.inc files) need to be created with the code generator.
+This needs to be done before activating the cross-target tool chain as this interferes with the python environment settings on the development system.
 - `python3 code_generator.py`

 A makefile is not yet provided, just a few lines are required to build the server.